vogechri/PRSM/README.txt

 	and to compress the information to 1k proposals, this can be adjusted.

 5. Depending on the data set the grid size (initial super-pixel) has to be set.
-	Rule of thumb is to use ~1850 proposals per image, so for kitti we use p.gridSize= 16.
+	Rule of thumb is to use ~1850 proposals per image, so for KITTI we use p.gridSize= 16.
 	Other scenes might need a different parameter here, eg. 12 for smaller images.
 This might render the refinement step pointless.
 	In the file pwrsfMulti_simpler_v3.m the parameters
-	refineLoop   = 1;% run refining based on loop default: ON  if 16x16 grid endlevel     = 8;% refinement in 2^-1 steps, so startlevel= 16, 8 , .., endlevel
+	refineLoop = 1;% run refining based on loop default: ON  if 16x16 grid endlevel   = 8;% refinement in 2^-1 steps, startlevel = 16, 8, ..,
-	should be set accordingly.
+	endlevel should be set accordingly.
 	Standard is to subdivide the grid once and half the grid size and expansion area.
 Here endlevel = 8 ensures this in the standard setting, going from 16x16 to 8x8 superpixels.